Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.ApacheAvro/README.md

-# Azure Schema Registry Apache Avro library for .NET
+# Azure Schema Registry Apache Avro client library for .NET

 This library provides an Apache Avro serialization and deserialization API using the Azure Schema Registry service.